 Even at the destination, you have the obligation as a visitor to leave no trace behind.
 This especially rings true in natural ecotourism sites where the activities you engage in are entirely up to you, such as hiking, sightseeing or camping.
 Park rangers do not have the responsibility to pick up after your trash – you do!

-There have been increasingly many tragic occurrences of natural wonders being disrespected by tourists.
-So many people trampled on and picked the flowers at the wildflower fields in California when they bloomed so beautifully earlier this year, park rangers had to close down the area.
+With so many people trampled on and picked the flowers at the wildflower fields in California when they bloomed so beautifully earlier this year, park rangers had to close down the area.
 In some national parks in the United States such as Yellowstone or the Grand Canyon, travellers do not heed park regulations, going too close to animals, entering or even flying drones in restricted areas – this can all affect the beauty of the place.

 Have the clear conscience of not destroying the natural beauty of the place as well by following the rules set by authorities!